bryancodazen/webDiplomacy-dev-docker/README.md

 # Very important

 Do not use this harness to run a webDiplomacy installation open to the web!
 It has debug mode set on, and default passwords everywhere.
 You have been warned.

-Also, the database doesn't persist between server starts.